opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

 ### Gotchas
 1. The above benchmark is running against a cluster that has two data nodes (See Docker compose [detail](https://docs.opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/#sample-docker-composeyml)).
-If your cluster only have one data node, test procedures may stuck in `check-cluster-health` step, in that case, you should add a `number_of_replicas` parameter with value `0`
+If your cluster only has a single data node, test procedures may get stuck in the `check-cluster-health` step.
+In that case, you should add a `number_of_replicas` parameter with value `0`
 2. For Multimodal test procedure, the performance also depend on the Bedrock model.
 Most common issue is requests are throttled by Bedrock, we can either request a service quota increase (check this [link](https://docs.aws.amazon.com/bedrock/latest/userguide/quotas.html) for details), or adjust the target-throughput (not ideal, as it makes the result look bad)